bluegrails/grails-resources/README.txt

 This is the Grails Resources framework.

+NB: The tests do not run, there appears to be a weird bug in Grails that causes the tagLib that runs the tests to not be the one created in the ResourceTagLibTests - and the injected services are missing.

 It provides a DSL for declaring static resources in plugins and in apps, and a mapper artefact that allows other plugins to provide processing of static resources to e.g. minify / zip them.

 All processing is performed at runtime once, against files in the server filesystem.